opencast/opencast/docs/guides/admin/docs/modules/ltimodule.md

 -------------

 Test if the LTI module is present in the Opencast instance.
-First of all, be sure that the module OPENCAST-lti has been compiled, deployed and starts within the opencast instance.To test if the module is running, go on the page
+First of all, be sure that the module matterhorn-lti has been compiled, deployed and starts within the opencast instance.To test if the module is running, go on the page
 `OPENCAST-URL/ltitools/index.html`.

 A welcome message from the LTI tools should appear.
 This is the default index page for the LTI tool.
 But two ready-to-use elements  are available in this module: